Xanthoparmelia kimberleyensis

 Xanthoparmelia kimberleyensis is a species of foliose lichen in the family Parmeliaceae, described by John Alan Elix in 2003.
 It is endemic to the Kimberley region of Western Australia.

 Taxonomy

 Xanthoparmelia kimberleyensis was distinguished as a new species due to its unique chemical profile and morphological features that differ from closely related species such as Xanthoparmelia isidiosa.
-This species forms part of the diverse genus genus Xanthoparmelia genus known for its (leafy) thalli and diverse secondary metabolites.
+This species forms part of the diverse genus Xanthoparmelia known for its (leafy) thalli and diverse secondary metabolites.